davjam/MapWith/README.md

 $-> and \*-> mean "from the left", <-$ and <-\* mean "from the right"

-    f $-> limIt
+    f $-> isLim

 injects a True for the first element, then False for the rest.

-    f <-$ limIt
+    f <-$ isLim

 injects a True for the last element.

 Other injectors:
-* ixIt: the 0-based index from the start or end
+* eltIx: the 0-based index from the start or end
-* zipIt l: the nth element from l.
+* eltFrom l: the nth element from l.
 * adjElt: the adjacent element.
 With $-> essentially gives the previous element, <-$ gives the next.

 ## Custom Injectors